Gonzih/docker-csgo-server/README.md

 ### Details:
 By default image is build with enabled autoupdate feature (take a look at `csgo.sh` file).
-You can create new Dockerfile based on that image (FROM csgo or FROM gonzih/csgo-server) and customize it with plugins, configs, CMD and ENTRYPOINT instructions.
+You can create new Dockerfile based on that image (FROM csgo) and customize it with plugins, configs, CMD and ENTRYPOINT instructions.

 ```shell
 # Build image and tag it as csgo